simdjson/simdjson/doc/ondemand.md

 A `document` is *not* a fully-parsed JSON value; rather, it is an **iterator** over the JSON text.
-This means that while you iterate an array, or search for a field in an object, it is actually walking through the original JSON text, merrily reading commas and colons and brackets to make sure you get where you're going.
+This means that while you iterate an array, or search for a field in an object, it is actually walking through the original JSON text, merrily reading commas and colons and brackets to make sure you get where you are going.
 This is the key to On Demand's performance: since it's just an iterator, it lets you parse values as you use them.
-And particularly, it lets you *skip* values you don't want to use.
+And particularly, it lets you *skip* values you do not want to use.

 ### Parser, Document and JSON Scope